Searching for GEMS: Three warm Saturns and a super-Jupiter orbiting four early M-dwarfs: Observations

 Prior to RV extraction, spectra were subjected to quality-control cuts to remove observations obtained under poor conditions or with insufficient signal.
 Spectra were rejected if they exhibited low SNR or anomalously large formal RV uncertainties relative to the median of each dataset, indicative of poor observing conditions or reduction failures.
 For TOI-7393, two NEID observations were excluded, while for TOI-7394B, one NEID spectrum and one HPF spectrum were removed from the final analysis.

+Barycentric velocity corrections were applied using \texttt{barycorrpy}.
 RV uncertainties reported by the respective extraction pipelines were adopted as the formal measurement errors: for HPF spectra and NEID spectra processed with \texttt{SERVAL}, we use the pipeline-provided uncertainties, while for TOI-7393 we adopt the formal uncertainties from the NEID DRP cross-correlation function (CCF) reduction.
 These uncertainties reflect photon noise and internal pipeline error propagation.